 The poor monks often suffered great physical pain, or got sick, while attempting to learn Bodhidharma’s meditation practice.
 As stated earlier, the monks were not physically strong.
 Bodhidharma then introduced several breathing techniques as well as some martial arts movements (18 Hands of Lohan) into their practice.
 It changed everything.
 For centuries now, Shaolin monks have continued to amaze observers and attackers with their seemingly superhuman feats of strength, focus, speed and balance.
 A strong meditation practice along with a rigorous martial arts regimen account for this prowess.

 I witnessed a live demonstration of the Shaolin monks when I was a child.
 They were the reason I fell in love with martial arts and wanted to become a martial artist.
-I saw those red and gold robes, prayer beads and calm dispositions suddenly explode into movements with a focus I had never seen before.
+I saw those red and gold robes, prayer beads and calm dispositions suddenly explode into movements with a focus I had never seen before except for on TV.
 Then immediately after appearing to defy gravity they would humbly bow and allow the next demonstrator to execute his moves.
 No bravado.
 No cursing or self promotion.
 Just precise execution and a perpetual meditative state.
 As I see it, meditation is part of the “art” component in martial arts.
 Without meditation one neglects a significant part of the practice who’s roots go all the way back to the beginning of many martial arts systems.